Published: February 20, 2021 | Last Updated: November 7, 2025

 What about TV residuals?

-TV residuals are payments made to TV writers every time their show reruns on a network TV channel.
-Residuals are great because they usually show up unexpectedly in the mail as an extra source of income for working writers.
+TV residuals are payments to TV writers whenever their show reruns on a network TV channel.
+They are great because they usually arrive unexpectedly in the mail and are an extra source of income for working writers.

 Residuals are interesting because they scale down the more that a TV show is rerun, but because they are a percentage of what you were paid originally, even a TV show in its 13th or longer run on the air can net an extra 1.5% of whatever the guild minimum is at the time.
 Not bad, as far as passive income is concerned.